Farasat-Basra/modern-invoice-management/README.md

-# InvoicePro - Professional Invoice Generator
+# InvoicePro - Professional Invoice Manager

-A modern, frontend-only invoice generator built with Next.js that allows users to create, manage, and download professional PDF invoices without requiring any backend infrastructure.
+A modern, frontend-only invoice manager built with Next.js that allows users to create, manage, and download professional PDF invoices without requiring any backend infrastructure.

 ##  Features